jvnlwn/tictactoe/README.md

 The computer's learning ability will be sped up by matching related sequences.
 By related, I mean, exact replications that only differ by rotation or orientation.
 A top corner square is the same as a bottom corner square.
 A sequence that begins in a corner square can be initialized in any of the four corners.
 So, when the computer learns a winning sequence that begins in a corner square, it has now learned 4 winning sequences that are rotationally related and also 4 winning sequences that are orientationally related, since one side of the board is nearly an exact mirror of the other side.

-The computer will also be blessed with the ability to win and block.
+The computer will also be blessed with the abilities to win and block.
 Win if possible by makeing two in a row, three.
-Block if possible when human is one away from three in a row.
+Block if possible by thwarting person's looming three in a row.

 Eventually the computer will become unbeatable.